 Glyphosate resistant pigweed has become the most economically significant weed pest of both cotton and soybean.
 This fact sheet contains alternative control options and recommendations for pigweed control.

-Italian ryegrass has become resistant to glyphosate as well as many wheat herbicides commonly used in Arkansas.
-Prevention and control of this pest are discussed.
+This publication offers resources for prevention and management of Italian ryegrass which has become resistant to glyphosate as well as many wheat herbicides commonly used in Arkansas.

 - ALS Resistant Nutsedge in Rice

 - Answers to Frequently Asked Questions on Herbicide Resistance Management